open-telemetry/opentelemetry-java-instrumentation/buildSrc/muzzle.md

 ## How does it work

 At build time the Muzzle gradle plugin generates matcher for 3rd party APIs used by the agent.
-The matcher is created in the instrumentation class in `ReferenceMatcher getInstrumentationMuzzle()`.
+The matcher is stored in the instrumentation class in method `ReferenceMatcher getInstrumentationMuzzle()`.

 At runtime the Muzzle checks API compatibility between symbols used by the Agent and symbols at the application classpath.
 Before inspecting the classpath